Because only rookies write from scratch, I have pulled together 5 copywriting formulas that will help you write super-persuasive sales copies…

 Urgency turns up the heat under desire.
 Without it, desire will cool down to interest and interest will quickly turn to apathy and disinterest.

 We put off taking action even for things we want for a variety of reasons.
 If you don’t get immediate action from your target group, there is a good chance they won’t come back.
 Out of sight, out of mind.

-Here are some of the most common but powerful methods on creating sense of urgency:
+Here are some of the most common but powerful methods for creating sense of urgency:

 • Bonuses For Fast Response.
-Offer them bonuses for responding in certain period of time.
-For example: “And I’ll also give you FREE copywriting secrets report if you’ll respond until May 15th.”
+Offer them bonuses for responding in a certain period of time.
+For example: “And I’ll also give you FREE copywriting secrets report if you’ll respond by May 15th.”

 Never, ever forget this step!

 Without copywriting formulas you will sell absolutely nothing.
 They are absolutely necessary for you to succeed.

 The first copywriting formula you can use is AIDA.
 This formula has its own place in the hall of fame of copywriting and it is used for hundreds of years.
 And it works like hell.

 The second copywriting formula that you can use is P-A-S or Problem-Agitation-Solution.
 This is my favorite copywriting formula.
 It is simple and you can sell everybody with it…